ezhoureal/ezhoureal.github.io/_posts/2026-05-14-uncovering-ui-framework-of-harmonyos-pt-1.md

     -> display scanout
 ```

-## Step 1: A Property Changes in ArkUI
+## 1.1: A Property Changes in ArkUI

 Imagine: